Cheapest Countries to Live in Around the World

 Cost of Living in Vietnam

 With more than 91% of expats rating the cost of living favorably, and more than half (52%) are very satisfied – it’s easy to see why Vietnam is held in high regard when it comes to the cost of living.
 When it comes to disposable income, 93% of expats believe that their income is more than enough to cover all living expenses in Vietnam, compared to a global average of just 78%.
 Expats moving here then should find that they are able to live very well in Vietnam for an affordable price.

 Major cities, like Hanoi and Ho Chi Minh City, offer world-class food and shopping – all for an affordable price.
 While expats may not be able to find all the staples they are used to from home, western clothing and cosmetics are often available at a reasonable cost.
 You’ll also find that real estate, in particular, can be bought for much cheaper, than in other Asian destinations like Singapore, Thailand, and Malaysia, for example.

 Low prices don’t mean poor quality either.
-Like Bulgaria and Mexico, you should benefit from high quality of living and a generous disposable income while living in Vietnam.
+Like Bulgaria and Mexico, you should benefit from the high quality of living and a generous disposable income while living in Vietnam.

 Transport Costs in Vietnam

 When you think of Vietnamese transportation, an image of busy streets and people whizzing around on scooters may enter your mind – and if so, you’d be correct.
 However, there are plenty of public transportation services available in Vietnam including bus services, taxis, and the famous Reunification Express Train.

 Motorbike taxis, locally known as Xe Om are a popular and cheap way to get around.
 You can find these almost anywhere, and they are great if you aren’t carrying any heavy items or luggage.
 But make sure you negotiate the price beforehand so you’re not faced with outrageous prices at the end of your journey.

 Lifestyle Expenses in Vietnam